rovaughn/platform-docs/platform/manual/project/directory-structure/conf/dev-mode.yaml.rst

 If development mode is set as ``true`` for certain microservices, an environment variable mentioning the microservice is in development will be set.
 This can be used to output debug logs or messages.

 ``gateway`` makes use of this to display context aware error pages.
-For e.g., when someone visits a route that does not exist, in development mode, gateway shows an error page indicating all the routes that are available.
+For example, when someone visits a route that does not exist, in development mode, gateway shows an error page indicating all the routes that are available.

 .. code-block:: yaml